nathanpotter17/Layer-W/engine/walloc/walloc.md

               - The allocator automatically grows memory when needed
               - Proper memory alignment ensures optimal performance for GPU access

+## Review: Borrowing & Ownership Model

+- Independent Reference Counting: Each arena (Render, Scene, Entity) has its own Arc<Mutex<>>, meaning its lifetime is managed independently.
+- No Hierarchical Ownership: When a SceneContext is dropped, it doesn't automatically drop the EntityContext objects created from it.
+Each has its own separate reference count.
+- Manual Reset Required: Without nested lifetimes, you need to explicitly call reset_tier() to clear a tier - dropping a SceneContext doesn't automatically reset its arena.
+  This is optimal considering Rust's approach to borrowing and ownership.

+  - Each arrow represents an Arc reference, and when all references to an arena are gone, the Arc is dropped, but the memory isn't fully reclaimed until you explicitly reset the arena.
+    - While this may seem problematic to not enforce garbage collection or a full reset after the Arc is dropped, it allows for the engine to maintain its speed, and leaves the region in the hands of the developer.
+  - ```
+    Scene ------> has reference to ----> Scene Arena
+          |
+          +--> creates --> Entity A ------> has reference to ----> Entity Arena
+          |
+          +--> creates --> Entity B ------> has reference to ----> Entity Arena
+    ```

 ## Review: Recycle Model

 When you call fast_compact_tier(TIER.SCENE, 1 \* MB), here's what happens: